usnistgov/oscal-content/src/examples/ssp/OSCAL Implementation Layer_ FedRAMP System Security Plan (SSP) Mock Up.md

 This mock-up below exists in two parts:
 - **Higher Level SSP Elements:** There is no content here, just the tags.
 View this to understand the suggested elements.
-- **The Full Example:** Fully populated ficticious content.
+- **The Full Example:** Fully populated fictitious content.
 View this to understand how the tags might be used in practice.

 ## Higher Level SSP Elements (No Content)